HuongIvyNguyen/flight_performance/README.md

 [alt tag](https://github.com/HuongIvyNguyen/flight_performance/blob/master/figures/pic5.png)

 ### Data Visualization with D3.js and Dimple.js
-I decided to improve the plots generated for the top five airlines with the highest averaged number of delayed flights, for the top five airlines with the highest averaged on-time percentage, for the most common delay cause.
+I decided to improve the plots generated for the top five airlines with the highest averaged percentage of delayed flights, for the top five airlines with the highest averaged on-time percentage, for the most common delay cause.
 I implemented D3.js and dimple.js to improve the visualization of these plots.
 I then collected feedback and reevaluated my design a bit for all the charts.
 The intial design can be viewed in index-initial.html.

 ## Feedback
  I interviewed 3 people after showing them my intial design and asked for their feedback.